 - Choose inventory tools that include software inventory data

-There’s no point in your organisation implementing an inventory tool that gathers all the data from devices needed for HAM, only to find that it falls short on the quality of software inventory data that it provides.
+There’s no point in your organization implementing an inventory tool that gathers all the data from devices needed for HAM, only to find that it falls short on the quality of software inventory data that it provides.
 Software data can be difficult to gather, particularly in the datacentre where application-specific knowledge and patterns are often required to gather relevant information about high-valued applications.
 Both SAM and HAM requirements should be taken into account whenever choosing such a tool.

-As soon as your organisation has taken delivery of an asset, it should be recorded in your hardware asset management system.
+As soon as your organization has taken delivery of an asset, it should be recorded in your hardware asset management system.
 Ideally, it should be recorded with its serial number so that it can be reconciled against inventory data.

 - Have clear asset retirement and disposal processes

 These processes ensure that an asset is recorded as retired when it is no longer in use and disposed as soon as it leaves the organisation.
 There should also be processes to pick up devices that have been lost, damaged or stolen as well as tracking devices that are in storage.
 Note that devices in storage that have installed software often require a license for that software.
 There should be an automated SAM process to reclaim licenses allocated to devices that have been retired.